 The civil rights movement leader gave his “American Dream” speech to more than 5,000 attendees

-January 2023 – Drew University celebrates Martin Luther King Jr. Day with a remembrance of the famous civil rights movement leader’s visit to Drew’s campus in Madison, New Jersey, on February 4, 1964.
+January 2024 – Drew University celebrates Martin Luther King Jr. Day with a remembrance of the 60th anniversary of the famous civil rights movement leader’s visit to Drew’s campus in Madison, New Jersey, on February 4, 1964.

 The Rev. Dr. Martin Luther King Jr. was invited to speak to the Drew community as a convocation speaker through his connection to Dr. George D. Kelsey, then professor of Christian ethics at Drew.